ne of the great privileges of living in an industrialized nation is access to sanitized water uncontaminated by pathogens.

 - My top picks for the best portable water filters are Puribloc’s GoPure Water Purifier, Grayl Ultralight Water Purifier Bottles, and the Clearly Filtered Pitcher.

 - Quality water is essential for good health every day of your life.
 You should never cut corners when it comes to water, whether with time or money.
 Incorporating a water filter is one of the best decisions and investments you can make for your long-term health.

 If you’re not on my list for my FREE revolutionary holistic health tips + updates, be sure you sign up in the box below!

 DISCLAIMER: This website, and the contents published herein, are intended for educational purposes only.
 They are not intended, nor should they be used in any way to replace sound consultation, diagnosis, and treatment by a licensed medical practitioner.
 This website and its contents are not intended as, nor should they be construed as medical advice, diagnosis, treatment or prescriptions.
 Always consult a qualified licensed medical professional before making any dietary, supplement, exercise, or lifestyle changes.
 Also, please note that some posts on this site may mention products for which we earn affiliate commissions.
 I only promote products I believe in and think you may benefit from.
 Read full disclaimer HERE.

-Feature image Copyright Erika Herman, includes water glass illustration, “Glass with Water Pure Free Form Style Icon” by iconsy.
+Feature image Copyright Erika Herman.
+“Glass with Water Pure Free Form Style Icon” illustration copyright icons.